LyricLy/cg-site/info.md

 ## Anonymity
 If you have a question or a comment, you might want to say it anonymously.
 We have a bot that can relay messages to people and channels, without displaying your real username.

 If you __message `@Esobot#0987` the command `!anon event-discussion`__, then your messages sent to the bot will be forwarded to the `#event-discussion` channel by Esobot.
-You can put any channel name or username instead of `event-discussion`.
-You'll be assigned a random Toki Pona name like "jan Sasun" or "jan Papan", and the messages you send to Esobot will be stripped of all punctuation and converted to lowercase before they arrive.
+You can also put someone's username instead of `event-discussion` to speak to them privately.
+By default, you'll be assigned a random Toki Pona name like "jan Sasun" or "jan Papan", and the messages you send to Esobot will be stripped of all punctuation and converted to lowercase before they arrive.
+You can change name or turn off the message translation using the bot or by visiting this site's [anon settings page](/anon).

 Once you're done communicating anonymously, send `!anon stop` or `!anon leave` to Esobot.
-Your randomly generated name is usually reset between each round, but you can also ask `@LyricLy#9345` to do so manually if you do something foolish.
-Be warned that if you use the anonymity for rulebreaking mischief, the server admins do have the ability to unmask you; so don't break rules.
+Your randomly generated name is usually reset between each round, but you have the option of switching to other names through the bot or site.
+Be warned that if you use the anonymity for mischief, the server admins do have the ability to unmask you.

 If you have a message you don't want stripped of punctuation/capitalisation, type a backslash `\` at the start of the message.

-You can also block particular users from messaging you anonymously or opt out altogether — type `!help anon` for more info.
+Those are the basics, but the bot has a few more features as well, which you can find out about through `!help anon` or by checking out the [anonymous settings page](/anon).
+Happy hiding!

 ## Culture